iainuk86/certificate-authority/README.md

-# :lock: MajaTech Certificate Authority :lock:
+# :lock: MajaTech Certificate Authority

 MajaTech is a fictional technology company who have exposed 1 API endpoint that reveals all of their confidential data.
 This API endpoint is configured to use mTLS and will only respond to client certificates that are signed by their private CA.
 This project includes a portal to access this API endpoint as well as the self-implemented Certificate Authority.

-# :floppy_disk: Usage :floppy_disk:
+# :floppy_disk: Usage

 The portal to access the endpoint can be found at https://secret.majatech.net
 This portal requires a password that can be provided on request.